Jadeng62/H2H-frontend/README.md

 This firebase refactor and scaffold is based on [The Debug Arena's implementation of firebase](https://www.youtube.com/watch?v=7jOq6SXBF-k)

-It includes the use of [Firebase Firestore](https://firebase.google.com/docs/firestore) which is the NoSQL Database that can be added to Firebase projects.
+It does not use [Firebase Firestore](https://firebase.google.com/docs/firestore) which is the NoSQL Database that can be added to Firebase projects.

 Here is the [original REPO](https://github.com/the-debug-arena/Login-Auth-Firebase-ReactJS).
 The original project was created using `create-react-app` toolchain instead of `vite`